jessvanos/ab-net-zero-grid-model/README.md

 ### <ins>AESO-Analysis

-Script for general analysis and plots related to historical generation.
+Script for general analysis and plots related to historical generation using NRGstream data.

 -   *Make sure the project file is open first or "here" commands wont work right.*
 -   *Before running, create folder called "Data Files" within project directory and populate it with AESO data.*